Plumsail/forms-docs/SharePoint/design-sp.rst

 New, Edit and Display forms
 **************************************************
-Inside the designer, when you open a specific List or a Library to work with, you can select which form you want to edit in the upper right corner.
+You can select which form you want to edit in the upper right corner of the editor:

 |pic2|